 We take a short guided tour of Santiago de Cuba including both the modern and older parts of the city.
 Then a free afternoon to do your own sightseeing or maybe even pursue a more adventurous option such as a spot of Caribbean game-fishing.

-The island’s idyllic tropical climate means that dramatic fluctuations in temperature are virtually non-existent, the unique environment needed for the production of the world’s finest, most exclusive — and most expensive — cotton type, Sea Island.
+This morning, we say goodbye to Cuba and fly to Montego Bay, Jamaica on our own private charter flight.
+Christopher Columbus described Jamaica as “the fairest isle that eyes beheld; mountainous — all full of valleys and fields and plains.†The island’s idyllic tropical climate means that dramatic fluctuations in temperature are virtually non-existent, the unique environment needed for the production of the world’s finest, most exclusive — and most expensive — cotton type, Sea Island.

 Depart Panama City for a direct flight (7hrs) to Los Angeles and connection home to Australia (15hrs).
-Arrive home Sunday morning (Aug 21).
+Arrive home Tuesday morning (Aug 27).
 You also have the option of resting up in LA for the night before your flight home the following evening.
 We will help you arrange a hotel and transfers.

 There’s also plenty of options to fill in your day such as a guided tour of Hollywood, Santa Monica, Rodeo Drive and other iconic LA sights.